lamesensei/carpark-sg/journal.md

 ### testing

 I didn't do TDD so now I'm stuck with a bunch of preconfigured tests that don't work T.T

+## Day 4

+### Unit testing

+Decided to slowly comment all the test and rework them one by one.
+Got a better understanding of pattern matching and structs.
+Refactored some of controller code due to the tests.
+Guess I got some TDD done lol.